rochellev/MovieTrailer/README.md

 # Movie Trailer Website
-Source code for a Movie Trailer website.

-## Environment Set Up
+Produces a static HTML page with movie posters and trailers.

+## What You Need
-* Python 2.7 was used
+* Python 2.7
-* Access to the Internet to load images and play movie trailers
+* Internet Access

-## License
+## Contributors
+Udacity provided fresh_tomatoes.py